-Who this benefits most: Those in need of unexpected or emergency funds.
+Best for: Those in need of unexpected or emergency funds.

 Takeaway: Because they can be disbursed so quickly, personal loans are a good way to cover an emergency or unexpected expense.

-6. Appliance purchases
+6. Large purchases

-Who this benefits most: Those looking to make a bigger household purchase now to save time and money in the future.
+Best for: Those looking to make a bigger household purchase now to save time and money in the future.

 Takeaway: A personal loan can help you get new appliances as soon as you need them.